LoukiaSpin/rnmamod/README.md

                  n.thin = 1)
 ```
 <br/>
-Illustrate all possible pairwise comparisons of the interventions using a league heatmap:
+Illustrate all possible pairwise comparisons of the interventions using a league heatmap.
+Interventions are sorted in decreasing order by their posterior mean SUCRA value in the main diagonal:

 ``` r
 league.heatmap(full = res, drug.names = interv.names)